Pratikshinde55/Terraform-State-Backend/README.md

 users or processes.

 Note: Not required to set-up "self locking"  when state file save in local, but if we want to save 'terraform state file' in Centralized Storage then need to set-up of self locking.

+Remote State File/ Locking :--

+Remote state file means we can save our "terraform.tfstate" file in Centralized Storage.